 What are we doing within Library Services?

-- We support inclusive reading lists and collections, by providing advice and guidance to faculty colleagues and by engaging students in these discussions.
+- We support inclusive reading lists and collections, by providing advice and guidance to college colleagues and by engaging students in these discussions.

 - We work towards diversifying and decolonising our teaching material to expose our students to different perspectives and issues, whilst developing their critical thinking.